Board of Directors

 Jim Hengerer grew up in Albany, NY.
 After medical school, he served in U.S. Navy for nine years while training in Ear, Nose and Throat.
 He practiced in Lynchburg, VA for 35 years and retired to Rockland four years ago with his wife, Judy.
 They have spent summers in Maine on Echo Lake for many years.
 Jim also serves on the United Midcoast Charities Board of Directors and is a member of UMC’s Development Committee and Grants Committee.

 Karin Look is a retired national security professional.
 Following education at Sweet Briar College, Johns Hopkins University’s School of Advanced International Studies, and UVA Law School, Karin held positions at the Central Intelligence Agency, Arms Control and Disarmament Agency, and Department of State.
 During her career, she wrote and negotiated treaties controlling nuclear weapons, led the removal of nuclear and chemical materials from Libya, led consultations with NATO on conventional forces, and led for the State Department renewed U.S. thinking about controlling biological weapons.
 Since arriving in Maine in 2012, Karin and her husband, George, have immersed themselves in the restoration of their 1813 federal house and barn and created extensive herb and vegetable gardens.
 They embrace the use of natural methods, emphasize native plants and are ever-conscious of the needs of bees and butterflies.
 While in Maine they have supported Maine Preservation and local land trusts, team-taught classes at the Belfast Senior College, presented at Pecha Kucha, started a lunch-time discussion group on global issues, and adopted two cats.
-In addition to her work on the Program Committee, Karin serves on the Board of Trustees of the Belfast Senior College, the Town of Montville’s Planning Board, and the Mid-Coast Forum on Foreign Relations’ Speakers Committee.
+In addition to her work on the Program Committee, Karin serves on the Town of Montville’s Planning Board, and the Mid-Coast Forum on Foreign Relations’ Speakers Committee.

 Jane NyceCommunity Events Chair